-Plan to walk the Freedom Trail or the Black Heritage Trail, or visit the USS Constitution?
+Haven’t walked the Freedom Trail yet?
+You’ll want to take that historic walk when your parents come to visit, we’re betting, or maybe check out the Charlestown Navy Yard and the USS Constitution, or walk the Black Heritage Trail for another side of history.
 Your companion for these trips ought to be the National Park Service’s NPS Boston app, which features text, audio, images, and video for each of the sites and helps you create your own tour, complete with walking directions.

-This has lots of info to make your day on campus easier: live bus maps telling you how long before that Medical Campus shuttle (the BUS) is going to turn up, the official BU events calendar, the BU directory of students, faculty, and staff, a searchable course catalog, and an emergency page where you can one-click call or text BUPD, report a fire, and call several student services.
-There’s also a BU Today page.
+You’ve probably already been initiated into this one, but for you holdouts, this has oodles of info to make your day as a student easier: live bus maps telling you how long before that Medical Campus shuttle (the BUS) is going to turn up, the official BU events calendar, the BU directory of students, faculty, and staff, a searchable course catalog, and an emergency page where you can one-click call or text BUPD, report a fire, and call several student services.
+There’s also (cough, cough) a BU Today page.